Required

 New York Penal Law Section 215.52: Aggravated Criminal Contempt

 Similar to basic Criminal Contempt charges, Aggravated Criminal Contempt concerns violating an Order of Protection.
 Prosecutors in New York take all Criminal Contempt cases seriously, but especially Aggravated Criminal Contempt, because in these situations the defendant already has one open criminal case, and, despite being arrested for the prior incident, along with receiving judicial instruction to avoid the complainant, the defendant contacts the complainant anyway.
 Even if the defendant merely intended to apologize for the earlier incident, prosecutors will emphasize that the defendant consciously disregarded a direct judicial order and is likely to do so again.
 It becomes even more serious when the contact in violation of the Order of Protection results in physical injury or establishes a pattern of disregard for the judicial orders.
+Our domestic violence attorneys can explain further.

 There are two ways a person can be found guilty of Aggravated Criminal Contempt in New York.
 The first is that in spite of a valid Order of Protection in favor of the complainant – which the defendant has prior knowledge of – the defendant intentionally or recklessly causes physical injury (or worse) to that person.
 Physical injury does not require that the complainant be hospitalized or suffer broken bones or some sort of trauma that will leave a scar.
 Physical injury is caused when a person is put in pain or physical contact leaves some redness or swelling.